TeddyRandby/cgab/README.md

 .Rich :say_hello    # => Hello, Rich!

 \meet :defcase! {
-    .Joe    = do: 'Nice to meet you Joe!' :print end, .Rich   = do: 'Its a pleasure, Rich!' :print end, }
+    .Joe:  do; 'Nice to meet you Joe!' :print; end, .Rich: do; 'Its a pleasure, Rich!' :print; end,
+}

 .Joe  :meet         # => Nice to meet you Joe!